Islands need economic growth and the oceans need islands as marine stewards

 The central idea of the term is that through sustainable use of ocean and coastal resources, islands can achieve greater economic stability and financial independence.

-This toolkit’s development will be iterative, as much a product of the experience and insights of island leaders and citizens as it is a product of UCLA student teams.Meet our team
+Our work is iterative and as much a product of the experience and insights of island leaders and citizens as it is a product of the UCLA teamsMeet our team